daniel-keogh/graph-theory/OVERVIEW.md

 ### What are Regular Expressions?

 A regular expression is a sequence of characters that describes a search pattern.
 The characters in a regular expression can be either literal characters, with no special meaning, or so-called *metacharacters* which describe certain sets of characters.
-For instance, the metacharacter `\d` represents a digit.
+For instance, the metacharacter `\w` represents a single alphanumeric character.
 In this project only a handful of the most common metacharacters are implemented.

 Regular expressions have a wide variety of use-cases.
 For instance, they are commonly used in performing "find and replace" operations on files, wherein every string in a file that matches a given regex is replaced with another string.
-For example, the below gif demonstrates using a regular expression to remove parentheses around each word in a list.
+For example, the below gif demonstrates using a regular expression to remove the parentheses around each word in a list.

 ![Find and Replace][find-and-replace]